mazetoken/mminer/README.md

 What is updated:

-- Mminer is patched for "bn not an integer" error and "dust input attack" (the patch is from https://gitlab.com/blue_mist/miner)
+- Mminer is patched for "bn not an integer" error and "dust input attack", and stucked reward reduction (patches are from [Blue`s mist miner](https://gitlab.com/blue_mist/miner))

 - package.json - npm packages

-- generateV1.ts - Mminer works with a modified* grpc-bchrpc-node 0.11.3 (https://github.com/simpleledgerinc)

-_*SkipSlpValidityChecks is set to "true".
-If BCHD instances support SLP indexing you can install the new version of grpc-bchrpc-node `npm i grpc-bchrpc-node@0.11.5`_

 - NFT1-Group Token mining

 Mminer is tested and it works, but use it at your own risk.
 If you are not sure about this miner, start with the original miner from https://mistcoin.org.
-The miner is not an "out of the box" application and may not be for everyone
+The miner is not an "out of the box" application (other software must be installed to run the miner)

 Mminer is prepared for mining MAZE, but you can use it to mine other tokens and NFTs (scroll down to tokens environment and replace data in Mminer .env file)